 - Meets about 10 times each year - in regional and metropolitan locations

 Under Dairy Australia's Constitution, a third of the positions on the Board are vacated each year and an election held is to fill the vacancies.
 Directors are nominated on a skills basis by an industry selection committee.
 Group A members are able to vote for nominated Directors at Dairy Australia's Annual General Meeting, which is held in November.

-Member – Audit and Risk Management Committee (from December 2015)
+Ex-officio member – Audit and Risk Management Committee and Human Resources Committee (from December 2017)

 Ms Tania Luckin

 For the past 20 years, Tania has been successful in the operation of small, medium and large scale dairy farms and a range of governance roles including Director of the WestVic Dairy Board, Director of the Bonlac Supply Company and Chair of the Warrnambool CBD Committee.
 Tania holds an Advanced Diploma of Agriculture and is currently undertaking a Bachelor of Agribusiness Management.